-Option Action Detail Type the name or a short description of the change, defect, task, issue or document.
+Option Action Detail Type the name or a short description of the feature, change, defect, task, issue or document.
 Auto As an alternative to typing in the name, click on this button to insert predefined auto-counter text.
 If you already have some text in the 'Detail' field, it is over-written by the auto-counter text.
 Reported by / Requested by / Raised by Click on the drop-down arrow and select the user name of the person who initiated the maintenance item.
+Alternatively, start typing in the user name until the auto-complete facility fills in the rest of the name.
 Date Defaults to today's date as the date on which the maintenance item was raised; if necessary, change this by clicking on the drop-down arrow and selecting a different date.

 Status Click on the drop-down arrow and select the appropriate status of the maintenance item, such as 'New' or 'Complete'.
 Priority Click on the drop-down arrow and select the priority for completing the maintenance item.
 Resolved by / Implemented by / Completed by Click on the drop-down arrow and select the user name of the person who completed and closed the maintenance item.
+Alternatively, start typing in the user name until the auto-complete facility fills in the rest of the name.
 Date Select the date on which the maintenance item was completed; click on the checkbox to select today's date or, if necessary, change the field by clicking on the drop-down arrow and selecting a different date.
 Version / ID Displays the version number assigned to this defect, change, task, issue or document.
 If you want to refer to this maintenance item from another element or document, click on the Copy button to copy the ID to the clipboard, from where it can be pasted into the other text.
 Description Type a longer description of the maintenance item; you can format the text using the Notes toolbar at the top of the field.
-The text you enter here is also displayed and can be edited in the Notes window .
+The text you enter here is also displayed and can be edited in the Notes window.
 History Over time, enter any notes on the actions concerning this maintenance item; you can format the text using the Notes toolbar at the top of the field.
-The text you enter here is also displayed and can be edited in the Notes window .
-Apply Click on this button to save the record data and keep the dialog open.
-OK Click on this button to save the record data and close the dialog.
+The text you enter here is also displayed and can be edited in the Notes window.
+Apply Click on this button to save the record data and keep the dialog open. ОК Click on this button to save the record data and close the dialog.
 Close Click on this button to discard the unsaved record data and close the dialog.
 New Click on this button to clear the dialog fields ready to define a new maintenance item. left chevron/right chevron If there are existing items, click on these buttons to display the details of the previous item or next item in the sequence.